Acceptable Behaviour in the Surgery

 Research

 Clinical Practice Research Datalink (CPRD) collects anonymised patient data from a network of GP practices across the UK.
 Primary care data is linked to a range of other health related data to provide a fully representative UK population health dataset.
-You can opt out of your information being used for research purposes at any time (as detailed in Appendix A) and full details on CRPD can be found here:
+You can opt out of your information being used for research purposes at any time and full details on CRPD can be found here:

 https://cprd.com/transparency-information